aluxh/pen-my-notes/docs/notes/aws-sdk.md

                 aws_secret_access_key=SECRET)
 ```

+### Test your connection to s3 bucket that store your data sources

-1. Try printing out sample data sources from s3 using the following template:
+Try printing out the data sources from s3 using the following template:

 ```python
 sampleDbBucket = s3.Bucket("bucket-name")